allencharly04/bird-watcher-agent/README.md

-# 🐦 Bird Feeder Watcher Agent
+# 🐦 Bird Feeder Watcher

 A real-time computer vision agent that monitors a bird feeder using a live camera stream, detects birds using YOLOv8, and instantly sends a photo alert to your phone via Telegram.